alexopoulos7/embulk-output-utf8parquet/README.md

 # UTF8Parquet output plugin for Embulk
 ** This is actually a clone of https://github.com/choplin/embulk-output-parquet/

-We have added support for UTF-8 instead of binary fields
+* We have added support for UTF-8 instead of binary fields.
+* It converts json objects to string parquet format.

 ## Overview